 The unique facade of the Hawa Mahal (Palace of the Winds), Jaipur

 The beautiful Palace of the Winds is one of Jaipur’s most famous monuments.
-Built in 1799, the terra cotta-coloured Hawa Mahal consists of five different floors and boasts a façade that’s punctured by numerous filigreed windows, niches, and other details.
+Built in 1799, the terra cotta-colored Hawa Mahal consists of five different floors and boasts a façade that’s punctured by numerous filigreed windows, niches, and other details.
 The pyramid-shaped building, made from carved sandstone, is incredibly ornate; legend has it that it was constructed so royal women could observe the happenings in the city without being seen themselves.
 Recent renovations mean that the palace is in exquisite condition today.

 The sprawling, picturesque Amber Fort, Jaipur